Make VHA Full Practice Heard on Social Media with a Thunderclap – Enroll by July 20

 Quality Viewpoint Articles Available Online

 Every other month, the AANA Research and Quality Division posts a new Viewpoint Article on the myAANA Quality website.
 These editorial-style articles are also published in the AANA News Bulletin and feature timely information and perspectives on pertinent issues and challenges related to quality reporting and health payment policy reform.
-Be sure to check out the latest article on the “PQRS Report Card for CRNAs” by logging on to the AANA News Bulletin Viewpoint Articles page.
+Be sure to check out the latest article on the “PQRS Report Card for CRNAs”.

 #AANA2016: Reserve Your Hotel Room Soon!

 #AANA2016 will held at the historic Washington Marriott Wardman Park—be sure to book your room by August 19 to take advantage of conference rates.
 The largest hotel in D.C., the Wardman is conveniently located next to the Woodley Park Metro station.
 Also, if you haven’t booked your flight, take advantage of our special airline and car rental discounts promo codes.

 AANA Press Release Corrects Misperceptions About CRNAs

 A new press release from the AANA titled “Five Things You Might Not Know About CRNAs” provides the facts and answers some incorrect claims about CRNAs.

 Health Volunteers Overseas in Need of CRNA Volunteers